 When we analyzed the Lexicon of Tango, we found that only 11 of the 25 elements require pivot leaving us with well over 1/2 of tango movements available to use when we can’t pivot.
 Never again will we say, or hear, “Nice music, too bad there’s no floor” or “I don’t have the right shoes.”

-Then came the III Annual Seminar Encuentro Compañeros TangoForge 2018.
+Then came the III Annual Seminar Encuentro Compañeros TangoForge 2018 in August.
 We had a daily Music Experiment Station with live solo musicians and trios: Hannes Daerr, the bass clarinet of Abisko Lights, Cristóbal Rey, Ibon Goitia of Dardarka, Isabella Santos, and Alan Nguyen of WilderGarten to improvise with the dancers.
-Crystal-acid-powerful as my teaching is, we all agreed that these sessions were by far the most profound and revelatory events of the week.
+These sessions profound and revelatory.

-Altertango is cocreated between dancers and musicians.
+Altertango is co-created between dancers and musicians.
 It happens anywhere.
 No one is responsible to provide floors to specifications or music that meets any particular expectations.
 No one comes expecting someone else to give them a good dance or a good night.
 People do take responsibility for bringing duct-tape.
-The event includes dialogue with the musicians.